 God has shown Himself in so much of what humanity has made; it is my duty to share the best of it.

 Everything the curator keeps, for the price of almost nothing.
-The price you begin at is the price you keep — it changes only for those who arrive later.
+The price you start at is the price you keep; it only changes for people who join later.